hnarayanan/kubernetes-django/README.md

 2. Take a look at and get a feel for the [example application](https://github.com/hnarayanan/kubernetes-django/tree/master/containers/app) used in this repository.
-It is a a simple blog application built by following the excellent [Django Girls Tutorial](http://tutorial.djangogirls.org).
+It is a simple blog application built by following the excellent [Django Girls Tutorial](http://tutorial.djangogirls.org).